fyzhang1/fyzhang1.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a Research Assistant at Nanyang Technological University (NTU), advised by Prof. Wei Yang Bryan Lim.
 Prior to joining NTU, I received my bachelor's degree in 2025 from Xidian University under the supervision of Prof. Dan Wang.
+During this time, I also spent a year as an exchange student at Heriot-Watt University, United Kingdom.
 My research interests include federated learning, LLM, and AI safety.